nsg-ethz/mini_internet_project/platform/README.md

 sudo apt-get install openvpn
 ```

-#### Install openSSL
+#### Install OpenSSL

 Make sure to use [OpenSSL 1.1.1](https://www.openssl.org/source/old/1.1.1/) (2018-Sep-11).
-If you want to use the latest openSSL version, then you need to use DH keys of size 2048, see [here](https://github.com/nsg-ethz/mini_internet_project/blob/master/platform/setup/vpn_config.sh#L96).
+If you want to use the latest OpenSSL version, then you need to use DH keys of size 2048 (see [here](https://github.com/nsg-ethz/mini_internet_project/blob/master/platform/setup/vpn_config.sh#L96)), but that will increase the startup time.

 ## Build the mini-Internet